ivorscott/blog2/content/posts/2020-03-23-the-ultimate-go-and-react-development-setup-with-docker-part-2.md

   },
 ```

 In Go, we use the `crypto` package to generate a cert with `make cert`.
-Running `make` also works because `cert` is the first target in the makefile and thus the default.
-This is intentional because someone could clone the repo and mistakenly think running `make` initializes the entire project (like in Part 1).
+Running make also works because cert is the first target in the makefile and thus the default.
+This is intentional.
+Someone might think executing make initializes the project (like in Part 1).
+In that case, they end up generating required API certs instead.
 This makes the Makefile usage less error-prone.
-Generating API certs are required anyway and generating them more than once replaces existing certs without issue.
+Generating certs more than once replaces existing certs without issue.

 ```makefile
 # makefile